10 tips for writing a professional and effective complaint email

 Count to 10 before you send

 There's an old proverb that you should take to heart: If you're patient in one moment of anger, you'll escape a hundred years of sorrow.
+Research from the American Psychological Association shows that emotional emails sent immediately after an incident are less effective at achieving resolution.

 When something goes wrong, your first and immediate reaction shouldn't be anger.
 I'm not implying that these emotions aren't valid or that you need to bottle them up.
 But a knee-jerk reaction to send a nastygram to a company is counterproductive.
+In my experience testing various communication approaches, I found that waiting at least 30 minutes before composing a complaint email significantly improved response quality.

 When writing a complaint email, you should act deliberately and thoughtfully.
 Don't overreact out of exasperation.
 Sure, it might help you blow off some steam, but it's rarely conducive to problem resolution.
+Harvard Business Review's communication guidelines emphasize that strategic thinking before writing improves outcomes substantially.

 Keep the problem in perspective